bitst0rm-pub/Formatter/README.md

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

-The following detailed settings example is the head of Formatter and should give you direction on how to setup it.
+The following setting details with default values should give you direction on how to setup it.
 You do not need to take the whole set of options.
 Just take the ones you need, but leave the json structure be intact:

 ```js
 {